mojtabavahidinasab/Pygame-Projects/README.md

 A remake of Space Invaders, way less in complexity.

 # Unfinished
-Two unfinished games, including A grid game, and Wall-Breaker, and Two physics simulations, including Projectile and Circular Motion.
+Two unfinished games, including a grid game, and Wall-Breaker, and Two physics simulations, including Projectile and Circular Motion.